w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-controllable.md

 At least one of the following is true for functionality that can be activated using a :term[simple pointer input]:

 No Down Event
-: The :term[down event] of the :term[pointer] is not used to execute any part of the function
+: The :term[down event] of the :term[pointer] is not used to execute any part of the function.

 Cancel or Undo
-: Completion of the function is on the :term[up event], and a :term[mechanism] is available to cancel the function before completion or to undo the function after completion
+: Completion of the function is on the :term[up event] and a :term[mechanism] is available to cancel the function before completion, or there is a mechanism to undo the function after completion.

 Up Reversal
-: The :term[up event] reverses any outcome of the preceding down event
+: The :term[up event] reverses any outcome of the preceding down event.

 :::except-when
 - Completing the function on the down event is :term[essential].